The Best Overhead Drum Mics 2024 – Matched Pairs

 The matched pair makes it great for recording stereo sound sources as overhead, room or binaural mics.
 It can also be used on drum shells thanks to high SPL handling and built in pad.

 Transparency is its best trait, it captures sound sources and ambience without altering the sound.
 Cymbals sound crisp but not too bright.
-If your cymbals border more on the bright side, the more natural sound of the sE7 will be a lifesaver when you start mixing the raw tracks recorded with it.
+If your ride cymbals border more on the bright side, the more natural sound of the sE7 will be a lifesaver when you start mixing the raw tracks recorded with it.

 Aside from being one of the better budget overhead drum mics, this also makes the sE7 a good versatile studio mic that can work with other acoustic instruments.
 Its high SPL handling expands its use to miking up loud speaker cabinets.
 It can also be used for field recordings thanks to its compact size.
 Speaking of size, being a small condenser mic means that it doesn’t capture deep bass as much as large condenser mics would.